 Peer advisors can provide academic information from their own student perspective.
 They advise students on the "real deal" when it comes to choosing classes, picking a major, and utilizing campus resources.
 They share the lessons they have learned as AU students.
 Because peers are highly trained on advising material, they are a valuable academic resource.

 According to Koring, Campbell, et al,* peer advisors serve six purposes:

 - Help new students transition to the university

 - Teach and reinforce student skills for success (i.e. time management, study skills, etc)

 - Offer a different but complementary point of view from staff or faculty advisors' perspectives

-- Are role models for successful students
+- Serve as role models for successful students

-Common Questions to ask a Peer Advisor
+Common Questions for Peer Advisors

 - What classes should I take next semester?